hussamsh/MusicRetriver/README.md

 #MusicRetriever

-A library that makes accessing music files on android devices easier
+A library that makes accessing audio files on android devices easier

 #How to use: